kelvinsanchez15/100-days-of-code/log.md

 **Thoughts:** I think I have to do a kind of "React Rehab", I spent a long time without using it and now I feel a bit lost.

+### Day 78: September 10, 2020

+**Today's Progress**: It's very easy to get overwhelmed working in Front End, I've been trying to use NextJS with Ant Design or MUI and even though I manage to configure them, I feel lost taking the next step.

+**Thoughts:** I'll try to find more basic examples and practice but any tip or advice is well received.